 Early Childhood Education

-Early childhood is a highly specialised field that focuses on the education of children from birth to age 8 with a special focus on Kindy, Prep and Years 1-3.
+Early childhood is a highly specialised field that focuses on the education of children from birth to age eight with a special focus on Kindy, Prep and Years one-three.

 Flexible study options